 The other stop was completely on a whim after a dinner of pizza and beer.
 So we hardly needed pie and ice cream, but that is what vacations are for, right?
 The Homemade Ice Cream and Pie Kitchen is apparently a chain down in Louisville, and let’s just say I’m glad it hasn’t made its way up to Ohio!
-I had a slice of rhubarb pie topped with coconut ice cream that rivaled my mother-in-law’s pie for deliciousness… and that is truly saying something.
+I had a slice of rhubarb pie topped with coconut ice cream.
 My husband had the chocolate chess pie, topped with homemade Reese’s ice cream, that was absolutely nothing like you buy at a grocery store.
 The Reese’s cups were pulverized into tiny bits, making them melt into the luscious peanut buttery/chocolaty ice cream.
 Add that to the molten dark chocolate and flaky buttery pie crust and Wow!
 Escape achieved…

 - 1/2 c. walnuts

 - 3/4 c. all-purpose flour

 - generous 1/2 c.
 Ghirardelli bittersweet chocolate chips